 The project takes as its starting point the vernacular of soft play which first became prevalent in the 1980’s.
 With its wipe clean vinyl and heavily prescribed health and safety protocol, soft play carries a set of aesthetic and social conventions which become the medium for this new work.

-Large-scale black-and-white printed walls and floors will envelop children in a chaotic, fantastical world of images.
-Ancient and modern spectacle will collide and merge; from Greek myth to ancient Egyptian statues to Sci-Fi cyborgs.
-The walls will teem with glimpses of different historical eras in the form of architectural fragments, sculpture and robots.
+Large-scale black-and-white printed walls and floors envelop children in a chaotic, fantastical world of images.
+Ancient and modern spectacle collide and merge; from Greek myth to ancient Egyptian statues to Sci-Fi cyborgs.
+The walls teem with glimpses of different historical eras in the form of architectural fragments, sculpture and robots.

 In her research for the project, Chetwynd worked with children and parents living in Barking and looked at subjects as diverse as ‘glamour’, ancient civilizations and the Pompidou Centre in Paris (whose structural and utilitarian fixtures are famously displayed on the exterior).

 At the centre of the space is The Idol, a two-storey-high climbing frame that takes the form of a towering, cage-like robotic figure with labyrinthine chambers, ramps and levels.
-Children will be able to climb into the Idol’s head to look out of its two giant eyes.
+Children are able to climb into the Idol’s head to look out of its two giant eyes.
 Part machine and part totem, it takes inspiration from the Dagenham Idol, a Neolithic figure discovered in the borough in 1922.

 While colourful and cacophonous in its subject matter, the play area is a monochrome environment consisting entirely of black and white.
 It stands in bold contrast to the conventionally multi-coloured aesthetic of soft play areas.
-Chetwynd has brought to the commission the same spontaneous energy and dreamlike imagery of her performances, and she will stage a performance at the official opening of the commission in March 2015.
+Chetwynd has brought to the commission the same spontaneous energy and dreamlike imagery of her performances, and she staged a performance at the official opening of the commission in March 2015.

-This major new permanent work of art will engage over 700,000 young children and families from across east London in its first ten years.
+This major permanent work of art will engage over 700,000 young children and families from across east London in its first ten years.